 On May 28, the Director of Personnel and Management in Chibok local government, Musa Kolo, told a meeting in the capital, Abuja, that the total number of girls who had escaped was 57.

-Borno State Education Commissioner Inuwa Kubo, making a presentation to a Presidential Fact Finding Committee on the Chibok abduction in Borno state capital of Maiduguri on May 23 said that, with the latest discovery of the escape of the four girls, authorities believe the number of the schoolgirls being held by Boko Haram today stands at 219.
+Borno State Education Commissioner Inuwa Kubo, making a presentation to a Presidential Fact Finding Committee on the Chibok abduction in Borno state capital of Maiduguri on May 23 said that authorities believe the number of the schoolgirls being held by Boko Haram stood at 219.

 Hundreds more – male and female – abducted, killed in other raids